N7Alpha/UnrealLibretro/README.md

 # UnrealLibretro

 UnrealLibretro is a Libretro Frontend for Unreal Engine.
-Basically this just lets you run emulators within Unreal Engine.
-Technically it allows you to run [Libretro Cores](https://docs.libretro.com/meta/core-list/).
+It is a Blueprint compatible library that lets you run emulators within Unreal Engine.
+More Technically it allows you to run [Libretro Cores](https://docs.libretro.com/meta/core-list/).

-## Libretro Core Compatibility

-Unfortunately the full Libretro API is quite complex so I have only partially implemented it.

-### Known working cores

-* snes9x
-* mupen64plus_next
-* PPSSPP

-### Known broken cores

-* Dolphin

-## Platform Compatibility
+## Compatibility

-For now UnrealLibretro only works for Windows.
-Most of the libraries I use are cross platform so it shouldn't be too hard to get it working on other platforms.
-If you want to fix compatibility with other platforms contributions are welcome.
+**Windows only for now.** More information about platform and  Libretro Core compatibility can be found [here](COMPATIBILITY.md).

 ## Installing in your Project